spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/install.md

 4. Depending on that type of install of Palette you are using, the Spectro Cloud repository URL value will be different.

    - Non-Airgap: `https://saas-repo-fips.console.spectrocloud.com`
-   - Airgap: The URL or IP address of your HTTP file server that is hosting the manifest files.
+   - Airgap: The URL or IP address of the Spectro Cloud Repository that is provided to you by the airgap setup script.

 5. Enter the repository credentials.
 Our support team provides the credentials you need to access the public Spectro Cloud repository.
 Airgap installations, provide the credentials to your private repository.
-If your HTTP file server has no authentication, provide the username and password as `admin` and `admin` respectively.

 6. Choose `VMware vSphere` as the cloud type.
 This is the default.